larsga/Duke/README_mongodb.md

 5. The query and projection parameters have to be valid JSON formatted.
 There's no need to add quotes, even if they operate on a nested field.
 If format is not valid, an error will be thrown.
 6. You could skip the projection operator and perform the projection in the column definition, but a lot of very large documents would imply a significant slowdown caused by network traffic.
 7. The query document can contain operators like $orderby, $showDiskLoc, etc. See http://docs.mongodb.org/manual/reference/operator/query-modifier/

+### Future improvements
+1. Deal with arrays of values and arrays of documents.
+Given that Duke supports multivalued columns, this is desired.
+2. Accept different authentication methods.
+3. Temporary index creation if needed.